mcp-use/mcp-use-ts/packages/inspector/README.md

 # MCP Inspector

-A web-based interface for connecting to and managing MCP (Model Context Protocol) servers using the `useMcp` React hook.
+A web-based interface for connecting to and managing MCP (Model Context Protocol) servers.
+The inspector is automatically mounted at `/inspector` for all MCP servers created with `createMCPServer`, similar to how FastAPI provides automatic Swagger docs at `/docs`.

 ## Features

+- **Automatic Mounting**: No configuration needed - the inspector is automatically available at `/inspector`
 - **Server Management**: Add, connect to, and manage multiple MCP servers simultaneously
 - **Real-time Connection Status**: See live connection states and errors
 - **OAuth Authentication**: Automatic OAuth flow handling with popup support